rahul-gharat/dronahq-docs/docs/reference/keywords-js-utilities/Utility.md

 <span style={{fontSize: 24}}>Example</span>

 ```
-UTILITY.SETKEYVAL('dronahq', {Name:John,Age:25})
+UTILITY.SETKVDATA('dronahq', {Name:John,Age:25})
 ```

-## GETKEYVAL
+## GETKVDATA

-`UTILITY.GETKEYVAL()` method can be used to retrived the locally stored value using its unique key.
+`UTILITY.GETKVDATA()` method can be used to retrived the locally stored value using its unique key.
 This method returns a `Promise`, so make sure to use the `await` keyword to successfully complete the operation.

 <span style={{fontSize: 24}}>Usage</span>

 ```
-UTILITY.GETKEYVAL(key);
+UTILITY.GETKVDATA(key);
 ```

 <span style={{fontSize: 24}}>Parameters</span>